DrThomasAger/smile/README.md

 In it you:

-1. Define sections that are discrete and semantic i.e. (meaningfully different) from each other
+1. Define sections that are discrete and semantic i.e. (meaningfully different) from each other.
-2. Set their type e.g. (data input, personality guidance, or output response format)
+2. Set their type e.g. (data input, personality guidance, or output response format).
-3. Name them e.g. (meeting transcript, smile expert who is only positive, and markdown).
+3. Name them e.g. (meeting transcript, ***(: Smile*** expert who is only positive, and markdown).

 This lets you and your model maintain readable and structured positive prompting.